dotnet/docs/docs/orleans/grains/transactions.md

 The preceding state object:

 - Is decorated with the <xref:Orleans.CodeGeneration.GenerateSerializerAttribute> to instruct the Orleans code generator to generate a serializer.
-- `Value` property is decorated with the `IdAttribute` to uniquely identify the member.
+- Has a `Value` property that's decorated with the `IdAttribute` to uniquely identify the member.

 The `Balance` state object is then used in the `AccountGrain` implementation as follows: